SR-22 Insurance in Texas: Requirements and Overview

 • Court-ordered financial responsibility compliance

-Drivers are typically notified of the requirement through official correspondence from the DPS or as part of court proceedings.
+Drivers are typically notified of the requirement through official correspondence from the Texas DPS or as part of court proceedings.
 The notice specifies the obligation and the duration for which the SR-22 must be maintained.
+For a full breakdown of triggering violations and the compliance process, see Texas SR-22 Requirements.

 How the SR-22 Fits Into License Reinstatement

 For drivers whose licenses have been suspended, the SR-22 is often one component of the reinstatement process.
-Texas DPS generally requires multiple steps before restoring driving privileges.
+Texas DPS generally requires multiple steps before restoring driving privileges, and the SR-22 addresses only the financial responsibility portion of that process.

 • Completing court-ordered programs or conditions